johnsmithm/LBM/README.txt

 make clean - in order to deleted the previous build make - to build the code run the code:
-./mdsim [parameter file] [data file]
+./lbm [scenario<nr>]

-the vtk files are written in the directory
+the result.out file are written use  plot 'result.out' matrix with image to display the image